hyperfiddle/electric/Readme.md

 What works?

-- See Photon test coverage; tests are passing
+- See Photon test coverage; tests are passing.
-- try/catch, case, if, p/fn, p/defn, p/def, binding, all work
+- try/catch, case, if, p/fn, p/defn, p/def, binding, all work with test coverage
+- No passing test = expect possible issues

 Photon issues and language gaps
 - No destructuring yet
 - No recursion yet
 - No variable fn arity yet
 - no clojure.core/fn inside Photon blocks yet
-- Pending will replay effects
+- Pending will replay effects which is not always what you want
-- What works has test coverage
 - HFQL is half baked (what works has test coverage)
 - Malformed programs can hang the JVM (including HFQL which is WIP)
   - Open MacOS Activity Monitor and filter by "java" to see if your JVM is hung